fakephysicist/fakephysicist.github.io/github-basics/index.md

 # Git Basics

-Some basics about Git and GitHub. 其实上网一搜到处都有, 但还是记录一下, 方便自己查阅.
+Some basics about Git and GitHub.

+Although there are many tutorials online, I still want to record some of them here for my own reference.

 <!--more-->

 ## Some References